 I have always wanted to travel to North Korea, but it wasn’t accessible from South Korea.
 The only way to get there is via China or Russia in a tour group, as it’s not allowed to travel independently in North Korea.
-I’m not sure if I would be able to go there anytime in future, So, I settled for just getting a glimpse of the country.
+I’m not sure if I would be able to go there anytime in the future, So, I settled for just getting a glimpse of the country.

 We went to the easy access observatory located not far from Seoul in a city called Paju-Si.
-The whole journey via subway and buses only take less than 2 hours and no passport or compulsory tour required to visit this place.
+The whole journey via subway and buses only took less than 2 hours and no passport or compulsory tour required to visit this place.

-How to get there?
-It’s easy peasy lemon squeezy and cheap too.
+Getting there was easy peasy lemon squeezy and cheap too.

 1. Take the Gyeongui-Jungang line heading towards Munsan.
 Your stop will be at Geumchon Station.
 Price: T-Money @ 1,850won (Depending on where you start your journey, this fare is from Yongsan / Hyochang)

-3. You will see Geumchon bus stop on your left about 10metres away.
+3. You will see the Geumchon bus stop on your left about 10metres away.
 Take the bus no. 900 and your stop will be at the end of the journey.
 Price: T-Money @ 1,650won.

 4. Cross over the road to the shuttle bus stop.
 You will see the blue and white bus written “Unification Observatory”.
 The shuttle bus leaves every 30 minutes, and it’s free of charge.

-As soon as you reached the top and stepped out from the shuttle bus, you can hear the propaganda music played by the North Korea.
+As soon as you reached the top and stepped out from the shuttle bus, you can hear the propaganda music played by North Korea.
 To get inside, you will need to purchase the entrance ticket for the cost @ 3,000won per person.